hseiji/hseiji.github.io/_tabs/about.md

 ### Hi there! 👋

-I am a Developer / Analyst currently working at a Financial Institution.
-I love to work on projects that enables me to use different approaches and be creative while solving complex problems.
-I have a bachelor in Computer Engineering and recently graduated from a Web Development bootcamp at Lighthouse Labs.
+I’m a Developer at a leading financial institution, with a strong focus on building reliable, scalable, and accessible solutions.
+I enjoy solving complex problems using data-driven and programmatic approaches, focusing on simple, scalable solutions that deliver real impact.

 ### Skills